 That’s it!
 Hopefully, you’ve just increased your knowledge database by at least 100x.

-All in all, SEO at the end of the day isn’t that complex.
+All in all, SEO isn’t that complex.
 Yes, there are thousands of details and hundreds of ranking factors but it can be simplified.

-The core of it all: Create a great site that fully answers a user’s questions and provides a fantastic user experience.
+The core of it all: Create a great site that fulfills search intent and provides a fantastic user experience.

 Think about it, Google just wants people to have a good time and solve their problems.